An Interview with James Nevel

 Q: How does it feel to get hired?

 A: Amazing.
-Simply amazing to finally be done and have somebody want to hire me so badly.
+Simply amazing to finally be done and have somebody want to hire me.

 Q: Why did you get the job?

-Q: What was the difference-maker in that preparation?
+Q: What was the differentiator in that preparation?

 A: Herzing University.
 The knowledge we were taught, compared with other schools, is head-and-shoulders better.

 Q: Did the P.R.I.C.E. of Success play a role in you finding a job?

-A: Yes.
-We showed up every day, going off a professional base, with responsibility for learning our materials.
-We were also regularly showing integrity and caring"and it showed through in my clinicals.
+A: Yes, absolutely.
+As students, we showed up every day with a high responsibility for learning our materials.
+We were also regularly showing integrity and care in all our work, and it showed through in my clinicals.

 Q: What did Herzing do that you didn't expect in all of this?

-A: As untraditional as it sounds, I used Herzing University as a professional reference, and they called and talked to my instructors as to how I was able to perform, my grades, what kind of attitude I had, and what sort of methods I set forward in achieving a goal.
-They went above and beyond in recommending me for the job.
+A: As untraditional as it sounds, I used Herzing University as a professional reference.
+My employer actually called the school to talk to my instructors.
+They asked my professors about my performance, my grades, what kind of attitude I had and what sort of methods I set forward to achieve goals.
+They all went above and beyond in recommending me for the job.

 Q: Do you anticipate being in the operating room?

-Q: You've been to other schools in the past, so now that you're at the end of your academic journey, what makes you glad, and what makes you sad?
+Q: You've been to other schools in the past, so now that you're at the end of your academic journey, what makes you glad and what makes you sad?

 A: The friends I've made along the way.
 We've spent hours studying.
 I came in as the last person in the group.
 They welcomed me with open arms.
-We talk outside of school and hang out outside of school.
-It's truly been an extended family now.
+We talk and hang out outside of school.
+It feels as if they are all my extended family now.